-The ear is beautiful and intricate.
+The ear is beautiful and intricate and shaped differently for everyone.
 A bit mysterious with all those cavities in it.
+Here I show a simplified model.

 Exercise 1: draw a right or left ear as above.

 Everyone’s ears, like eyes, mouths and noses, are different.
-Maybe your ears resemble those of your father or mother, but they are certainly not exactly the same.
 The position of the ears can be erect or slightly angled.
-And not everyone has an earlobe (see examples below).
+And not everyone has an earlobe.
 Also one person has bigger ears than the other.
-In one they stick out further and in the other they lie flatter against the head.
+They can stick out further or lie flatter against the head.
 Take a look some time at the differences between the ears of, for example, classmates, family and friends.

 Tintin Lambik from Spike en Suzy (Willy and Wanda)